mkheironimus/packergen/README.md

 ## python

 Python 2.7 implementation.
-Might work on other releases, but not tested.
+It uses argparse which is documented as being new in 2.7, so older releases are unlikely to work.

 ## sample